zoli333/Center-Loss/README.md

     14200: 0.4

 I assume at about 5000-6000 step the loss should have been divided to half, because it was platoed.

-## Some bad news:

-I had printed out the training losses on my terminal directly (didnt saved).
-And when I stopped the training I accidentally quit from this terminal, so my complete loss history was lost ....
-So I am not able to enclose this, however the pictures were saved...